apache/datasketches-website/docs/Community/Downloads.md

 transition to a new future release.
 Caveat Emptor.

 ### Version History
-Please use GitHub revisions history on the respective repositories
+Please use GitHub revisions history on the respective component repositories